Special Needs and Disabilities

 Persons with disabilities and their families can turn to the Allegheny Link to Aging and Disability Resources, for technical assistance in accessing appropriate resources to meet their specific needs.
 Allegheny County does not pay for these supports and services.

 There is some funding available through the Medicaid Home- and Community-Based Services (HCBS) Waiver Program to help eligible persons with disabilities live independently in their homes and communities.
 The HCBS waivers, also known as support services waivers are administered by the Pa.
-Department of Public Welfare.
+Department of Human Services.
 Eligibility for HCBS waivers depends upon an individual's income and resources, need for care, and availability of services.

 Apply for publicly-funded benefits on-line or by calling the County Assistance Office at 412-565-2146